servo/servo/README.md

 - Install the latest version of the [Android command-line tools](https://developer.android.com/studio#command-tools) to `$ANDROID_SDK_ROOT/cmdline-tools/latest`.
-- Run the following command to install the necessary components and the path t
+- Run the following command to install the necessary components and the path :
   ```shell
   sudo $ANDROID_SDK_ROOT/cmdline-tools/latest/bin/sdkmanager --install
    "build-tools;33.0.2" \